AedenThomas/ScuderiaEstate/README.md

 Whether an overseas investor or a first-time home buyer, ScuderiaEstate helps users understand an area as if a local real estate expert.

 Figure 6.
-ScuderiaEstate Market Risk Visualization
+ScuderiaEstate Market Risk Visualisation
 <img width="700" alt="see the invisible" src="https://github.com/user-attachments/assets/21d8ddab-5f78-438f-81a6-5af04a16bb8e" />